-- 1. Regular news releases concerning District programs, policies, activities, and special event management for distribution by, for example, posting on the District website, using social media platforms, e.g., Facebook, Twitter, etc., or sending to the news media. - 2.
-News conferences and interviews, as requested or needed.
+- 1. Regular news releases concerning District programs, policies, activities, and special event management for distribution by, for example, posting on the District website, using District social media accounts, and/or sending to the news media. - 2.
+News conferences, interviews, and official Board or District statements, as requested or needed.
 The Board President and Superintendent will coordinate their respective media relations efforts.
+As official spokesperson for the Board, the Board President will communicate on behalf of the Board to the news media and community.
+Statements made by Board members when not authorized by the Board will be considered personal comments of the Board member, and Board members are encouraged to identify such statements as their personal opinions.
+Official Board or District statements (other than those made directly to the media) will be made through the District website and/or its social media accounts, at official District events, or through other official communication methods, such as District email or mailings.
 Individuals may speak for the District only with prior approval from the Superintendent. - 3.
 Publications having a high quality of editorial content and effective format.
 All publications shall identify the District, school, department, or classroom and shall include the name of the Superintendent, the Building Principal, and/or the author and the publication date. - 4.
 Other efforts that highlight the District's programs and activities.